sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 };
 ```

-Tip: For better IDE auto-completion, just add some attributes (called default context) in the context component.
+**Tip**: For better IDE auto-completion, just add some attributes (called default context) in the context component.

 ### What
 - React context is thus a way to have a global state across components.